ALLIED GEOGRAPHICAL SECTION SOUTHWEST PACIFIC AREA TERRAIN STUDY No. 62

 New Hanover is mainly mountainous and volcanic.
 It is traversed by the Tirpitz Range throughout its length at heights of 2000-2800 feet, divided by a narrow valley about 650 feet above sea level.
 There are few conspicuous peaks, the highest of which is 2870 feet.
 The range is broken by many deep and winding valleys.
 On its south side it descends to near the coast in separate ridges and groups of steep hills, but on the northern side it slopes more gradually to alluvial plains, finishing in a coastal belt of low coral land about 3 miles deep.
 The peninsula to the west of the range is a low, swampy, limestone plateau.
 The greater part of the mountains a low, swampy, limestone plateau.
 The greater part of the mountains is composed

 The Tirpitz Range drains on the southern side by many swift but small rivers or streams.
 On the northern side there are fewer rivers, but, owing to the more gradual descent, they are wider and longer, and wind considerably through the alluvial plains.
 The four larger—Naisong (Kulimeua), Matanalaua, Min and Mosse—are about 12 miles long.
 They have a sand bar across their mouth, but the Mosse and Naisong are navigable by launches drawing 3-5 feet for 3 miles at high water, and the other rivers are used by canoes for several miles.

 Apart from a few coconut plantations, there has been no attempt at development.
 There are three plantations on the south coast, and three on the S W coast.
-On the north coast there are only two plantations.
+On the north coast, there are only two plantations.
 The large islands off the N E coast have three plantations.
-The natives have planted small coconut groves round their villages and on the islands.
+The natives have planted small coconut groves around their villages and on the islands.